The Program of Study: Elementary Teacher Education

 The Education Division maintains that academic advising is an integral part of the educational process.
 An effective relationship with an Education Division advisor is one of the avenues through which Education Division majors/minors come to realize the maximum educational benefits available to them while learning to better understand themselves so as to meet their special educational needs and professional aspirations.

 Academic advising is mandatory for all Education Division majors/minors.
-This required advisement means that each student must meet and personally obtain the Education Division advisor's approval on course selection as evidenced by the advisor's signature on registration materials.
+This required advisement means that each student must meet and personally obtain the Education Division advisor's approval on course selection.
 Students with academic advising questions or concerns should meet with their advisors as soon as they suspect any difficulty, during posted office hours, or by appointment.

 Advising is more than class scheduling.
 Students should come prepared to advising appointments with a tentative class schedule.
 After completing this initial responsibility, students can expect a professional mentoring relationship with the faculty.
 It is by this mutual responsibility that quality advising comes to fruition.